01 of 09

 In the setup of this game, all 52 cards are dealt onto the tableau columns, and all cards are face up.
 There is no draw pile.

-Little Spider Solitaire is a 20-minute game that gives players plenty of choices to make.
-A good player should win this card game more than half the time.
+Little spider solitaire is a 20-minute game that gives players plenty of choices to make.
+A good player should win this card game for more than half the time.

 As they become exposed, two aces of the same color are moved to the foundations, along with two kings of the opposite color.
 The foundations will be built from there in ascending or descending order as playable cards are exposed in the tableau stacks.

-Playing by the standard rules, Accordion Solitaire is a difficult game to win.
-However, it provides plenty of opportunities to plan ahead and make tactical choices.
-Because winning is such a challenge, Accordion is sometimes called Idle Year.
+Playing by the standard rules, accordion solitaire is a difficult game to win.
+However, it provides plenty of opportunities to plan and make tactical choices.
+Because winning is such a challenge, accordion is sometimes called Idle Year.